 One of the nicest new features in kitchen faucet design is a tall, curved neck.
-Home design authorities at HGTV.com offer plenty of suggestions on updating your sink hardware with these easily accessible and often flexible fixture.
+Home design authorities at HGTV.com offer plenty of suggestions on updating your sink hardware with this easily accessible and often flexible fixture.

-If you're filling a stock pot with water, rinsing a large batch of fresh vegetables, or preparing a turkey, the extra height access provided by these ingenious faucets can give you the space you need to work comfortably.
+If you’re filling a stockpot with water, rinsing a large batch of fresh vegetables, or preparing a turkey, the extra height access provided by these ingenious faucets can give you the space you need to work comfortably.

 Another new feature sure to come in handy is the flexible faucet neck.

-Long-time plumbing manufacturers at American Standard offer an ingenious flexible faucet with plenty of access underneath the faucet due to a swiveling stabilizer bar, and a pull down faucet attachment with three settings of spray intensity.
+Long-time plumbing manufacturers at American Standard offer an ingenious flexible faucet with plenty of access underneath the faucet due to a swiveling stabilizer bar and a pulldown faucet attachment with three settings of spray intensity.

 Single Handle Faucets